jhund/rails-recipes/pages/how_to_change_objects.md

 ### How many objects will you change?

-In a change triggered by a web form, we look at the `params` data structure:
-Does it contain params for a single ActiveRecord object, or for multiple ones?
+Are you working with input data for a single object, or for multiple ones?
+This criterion helps you decide whether to use regular resource forms, or nested forms.
-Multiples could be for a collection of objects, or for a tree of objects.

 NOTE: We don't look at how many objects will eventually be affected.
 This is a question of processing complexity.
-Here we only look at the attrs in `params`.

 #### Change a single object

-Attributes for a single ActiveRecord instance are given.
+Attributes for a single object are given.

 #### Change multiple objects